microsoft/Kusto-Query-Language/doc/takeoperator.md

 Return up to the specified number of rows.

 There is no guarantee which records are returned, unless the source data is sorted.
+If the data is sorted, then the top values will be returned.

 > The `take` and `limit` operators are equivalent